|

 the restrictions placed upon

-it for many young people circa 1970 who were redefining personal expression
+people who were redefining personal expression in the United States.

-unsettling era.
 After moving to Kansas City

 in 1968, Brewer and Shipley toured often over a particular stretch of